hpc-carpentry/hpc-carpentry.github.io/pages/workshops.md

 ---

 <p>The Carpentries develop and teach in-person, interactive, hands-on, two-day workshops for learning core data science and coding skills.
 Carpentries workshops are
-taught by volunteer [Instructors](https://carpentries.org/instructors/), [trained in pedagogy](http://carpentries.github.io/instructor-training/), who focus on creating a motivating and engaging environment for learners.
+taught by volunteer [Instructors]({% link pages/instructors.html %}), [trained in pedagogy](http://carpentries.github.io/instructor-training/), who focus on creating a motivating and engaging environment for learners.
 All our lessons are open source, hosted on
 <a href="https://github.com/">GitHub</a>, and collaboratively developed by our volunteer community. </p>

-<p>A global team of <a href="../regionalcoordinators/">Regional Coordinators</a> support the coordination of workshop activity and community building in regions around the world. </p>
+<p>A global team of <a href="{% link pages/regional_coordinators.html %}">Regional Coordinators</a> support the coordination of workshop activity and community building in regions around the world. </p>

 <div class="row">